yllibed/Zigbee2MqttAssistant/README.md

 * Flexible installation:
   * Available as a _HASS.IO_ add-on (integration into _Home Assistant_). _Ingress_ is supported too.
     note: can be used without Home Assistant.
-  * Published as a docker image. (based on `mcr.microsoft.com/dotnet/core/aspnet:2.2-stretch-slim`, a Linux Debian 9 image).
+  * Published as a docker image (Linux & Windows, both for x64 + ARMv7)
 * Operations on devices:
   * Allow network join - no more need to setup virtual switches in HA just for that.
   * Rename devices